gauravrajput44/playwright-e2e-demo/README.md

 - The framework is configured to run E2E tests using Playwright
 - Test reports are generated automatically after test execution
 - Reports can be accessed locally when using either execution method
+- Failed screenshots are captured if test is failed

+## Future Enhancement:
+- Add recorded video execution for failed test scenario
+- Capture failed HTTP request/response in failure scenario
+- Capture browser console log
+- Integrate other reporting tool for e.g. Allure Playwright
+- Based on CI/CD, Github actions can easily be added